sebastianSzarafin/GrassRendering/README.md

   - fixed, observing the scene
   - fixed, following the moving object (in this case rubber ducks)
   - FPP
+- Day/night cycle
 - Illumination with multiple light sources
-- Fog
-- Day/night cycle
-- Light fading along with distance increase
+- Light fading along with increasing the distance
+- Fog effect
 - Mirror effect (accomplished with the water flow simulation)
 ---